 Opiate addiction is a serious and widespread disease affecting all kinds of people, even pregnant women.
 Due to the serious side effects associated with using opiates while pregnant, it’s important to seek help when a mother and baby are at risk.
-The compassionate team from Brightside Clinic in Northbrook, IL, and Tinley Park, IL, explains everything you need to know about this potentially deadly combination.
+The compassionate team from BRIGHTSIDE Clinic in Northbrook, IL, Tinley Park, IL, and North Aurora, IL explains everything you need to know about this potentially deadly combination.

 Opioids are found in a wide range of medications prescribed by your doctor, including OxyContin, Percocet, and Duragesic.
 Used to treat pain after surgery, doctors prescribe these medications in staggering numbers.
 This is one way someone can develop an addiction to opiates; others, meanwhile, may begin using them recreationally.

 Between 2000 and 2009, the number of pregnant women using opiates at the time of their delivery increased by nearly 500%.
 Opiates can significantly affect the physical and mental development of a fetus.
 Due to the varying strengths of this drug, some may pose more severe risks than other forms.
 Typically, babies born to mothers with an opiate addiction inherit this addiction beginning at birth.
 The baby will require immediate medical attention, in addition to a lifetime of support down the road.
 Opioid use may also lead to premature birth or fetal death.